-By looking at my white school uniform, a batch mate of my 7th grade whispered slowly into my ears about unshapely red spots during a lesson recitation in the class that now, “you are a big girl”.
+By looking at my white school uniform, a batchmate of my 7th grade whispered slowly into my ears about unshapely red spots during a lesson recitation in the class that now, “you are a big girl”.
 She made me understand that this is called periods and it will happen every month.
 She filled me up with the maintenance that sprung with it.
 This was the 2nd time of my menstruation cycle.

 When I experienced my periods 1st time, I was at home due to fever since 2-3 days and a few days before I ate a high quantity of dark red plums, which were my favorite at the time.
 My instant hypothesis was that fever had weakened my body enough to cause bleeding just like nosebleeds.
 Obviously, I didn’t know how to carry and take care of myself?
 When it did not stop in a day, my next conclusion was that I consumed trucks of small dark red plums.
 So, if we ate small dark red plums, blood comes out of the body for many days.
 I stopped eating plums for many years ahead.
 I ate plums only after when I was fully ensured that there is no correlation between eating small dark red plums and monthly bleeding.
 My father was the first man who noticed my bloodied clothes.
 His behavior changed.
 I was treated as a grown up now.
 It would be unfair if I do not mention the contribution of women magazines that enhanced my reading skills and crazy periodical knowledge in my adolescence.
 They helped me understand my normal, natural and essential experience for womanhood.

-I was uncomfortable to face boys’ classmates in a computer course during my periods as I had been the student of girl’s school and admitted in a girl’s college for my 1st graduation degree.
+I was uncomfortable to face boys’ classmates in a computer course during my periods as I had been the student of girl’s school and admitted to a girl’s college for my 1st graduation degree.
 I never wanted to miss my 2-hour computer classes on alternate days in a week, as it was my first interaction with boys (I found my crush in the class).
-I anyway took first two days off during my periods due to pain and uneasiness.
+I anyway took the first two days off during my periods due to pain and uneasiness.
 It was ruthless and felt very bad because I could not see my crush due to it.
 And, you know how that hurts when you are hit by puberty.
 I mean the crush.